 At year-end review expenditures to identify vendors and transactions from which future benefit may arise.
 Based on the terms of the transaction, determine the amount to be recognized in future periods.

 Information should be obtained, analyzed and determination be made of the current portion (the portion of the future benefit to be realized within the next fiscal year) and the non-current portion (the portion of the future benefit to be realized beyond the next fiscal year) of the asset for proper reporting.
 Non-current prepaid expenses are not considered financial resources and would not be reported in Governmental Funds.
-Agencies may exclude everything individually under $10,000 up to $100,000 in aggregate from this reporting package (i.e., small items do not need to be reported as long as the total amount of items excluded does not exceed $100,000 for your agency).
+Agencies may exclude prepaid items individually under $10,000 (current plus non-current) up to $100,000 in aggregate from this reporting package (i.e., small items do not need to be reported as long as the total amount of items excluded does not exceed $100,000 for your agency).
 Report any items individually over $10,000 and if necessary, smaller items so that the total amount of items excluded does not exceed $100,000 for your agency.

+Agencies should review all prepaid expenses for exclusion annually, there is no roll forward of exclusions from the prior year.

 Section _.8 Capital Assets